marklogic/marklogic-spark-connector/docs/reading.md

 and the connector will use it instead.
 For example, the following expects that the `/path/to/module.sjs` will return JSON objects with columns that conform to the given schema:

-(TODO Assumption is that we can use the technique currently in use for converting a JSON object into a Spark row via Spark's JacksonParser.)

 ```
 df = spark.read.format("com.marklogic.spark") \
     .option("spark.marklogic.client.uri", "spark-example-user:password@localhost:8020") \